Ecuadorian capuchin: New behavior

 New behaviour has been recorded for the Ecuadorian Capuchin, Guerrero-Casado et al. state that this species was found in a new location of Ecuador within low tree cover which is unusual behaviour, as this species prefers high tree cover.
 From this study, results showed that during fall/winter when trees lost their leaves and when fruits have fallen, it forces the Ecuadorian Capuchin to come down to forage on the ground.
 Another reason for this new behaviour can originate from a decrease in food sources from up in trees or due to habitat fragmentation.
 Habitat fragmentation and environmental factors are forcing the Ecuadorian capuchin to change its behaviours as a coping mechanism to survive.

 Diet

 The Ecuadorian Capuchin has a varied diet, it includes insects, fruits, and other invertebrate species.
 In addition, they are known to eat the "base of epiphytic bromeliad leaves because they are tender" (p.
 181).
-However the most important foods to the Ecuadorian capuchin diet is mainly composed of fruits and invertebrates.
+However, the most important foods to the Ecuadorian capuchin diet are mainly composed of fruits and invertebrates.